sensu/sensu-docs/content/sensu-go/6.2/operations/monitoring-as-code/_index.md

 {{< /code >}}

 Then, copy your workflow resource definitions according to the [repository structure][11] you are using.
-For example, if you want to save resources according to type and namespace, this command will save all of your check definitions for the `dev` namespace in one configuration file:
+For example, if you want to save resources according to type and namespace, this command will save all of your check definitions for the `production` namespace in one configuration file:

 {{< language-toggle >}}

 {{< code shell "YML" >}}
 sensuctl dump core/v2.CheckConfig \
---namespace dev \
+--namespace production \
---format yaml | > sensu/namespaces/dev/checks.yml
+--format yaml | > sensu/namespaces/production/checks.yml
 {{< /code >}}

 {{< code shell "JSON" >}}
 sensuctl dump core/v2.CheckConfig \
---namespace dev \
+--namespace production \
---format wrapped-json | > sensu/namespaces/dev/checks.json
+--format wrapped-json | > sensu/namespaces/production/checks.json
 {{< /code >}}

 {{< /language-toggle >}}